protontypes/open-source-in-environmental-sustainability/open-source-in-environmental-sustainability/index.md

 - Want to help us build any of the recommendations and future directions of OpenSustain.tech.

 For these and any other enquiry please reach out via email to [Tobias](mailto:tobias.augspurger@protontypes.eu), [Eirini](mailto:eirinimalliaraki@gmail.com) or [Josh](mailto:josh@opencorridor.org):

+## Stay Informed

+To stay informed about this projects or to connect with the community please join our [Gitter Chat](https://gitter.im/protontypes/community), Follow us on [Twitter](https://twitter.com/protontypes), [GitHub](https://github.com/protontypes) or [LinkedIn](https://de.linkedin.com/company/protontypes).